Monday morning, November 27, 1899

 Emma ruffles Buddy’s hair.
 “This one who resembles Bud Kroft is my son, Buddy.
 Boys, meet Mr. Wentzel.
 He’s a blacksmith.”

 Buddy comes back with two apples.
-Mr. Wentzel tells him, “Hold one on your open hand in front of her nose.”
+Mr. Wentzel tells him, “Set one on your open hand in front of her nose.”
 Buddy doesn’t move.

 Milk Man tells Nana, “Bring an apple next time, and Caleb can feed it to her.
-I’ll show him how so he won’t get bitten.”
+I’ll show him how so the horse won’t bite.”

 Grabs apple from Buddy.
-Before Stella can say stop, holds it to horse’s mouth.
-She eats off Caleb’s hand, forgets about nail in her foot.
+Holds it to horse’s mouth before Stella says stop.
+Nellie eats off Caleb’s hand, forgets about nail in foot.

 Buddy gives Caleb other apple.
 “Do it again.”
 Shows Buddy how to hold the apple.
 Buddy says, “You do it.”